Updated as of January 2020.

-A group of Forsyth County landowners challenged the Map Act in Kirby v.
-NCDOT, and in June 2016, the N.C.
-Supreme Court ruled in their favor.
+In a case known as Kirby v.
+NCDOT, a group of Forsyth County landowners challenged the Map Act.
+In 2015, the John Locke Foundation filed a friend-of-the-court brief in their support, and, in 2016, the North Carolina Supreme Court ruled in the landowners’ favor.
 The court held, “By recording the corridor maps … which restricted plaintiffs’ rights to improve, develop, and subdivide their property for an indefinite period, NCDOT effectuated a taking of fundamental property rights.”

-- In response to the Kirby decision, the General Assembly rescinded all existing corridor maps, placed a moratorium on the filing of new maps, instructed NCDOT to study alternatives to the Map Act, and required the agency to submit a final report.
+- In response to the decision in Kirby v.
+NCDOT, the General Assembly rescinded all existing corridor maps, placed a moratorium on the filing of new maps, instructed NCDOT to study alternatives to the Map Act, and required the agency to submit a final report.

 - After a series of delays, NCDOT submitted its final report in February 2018.
 The report provides brief descriptions of the five options NCDOT considered.
 Option C is the option that NCDOT rightly contends, “achieves an equitable balance of interests without infringing on property owners’ rights.”

 - In 2019, the North Carolina General Assembly repealed the Map Act, clearing the way for a new approach to transportation planning.